heroku/kafka-packaging-scripts/README.md

 > ```

-Optionally, you may add a prefix by setting `BUCKET_PREFIX` in `aws.sh` if you don't want to install to the root of the bucket -- just make sure it includes the leading `/` (no prefix is used by default).
+Optionally, you may add a prefix by setting `PACKAGES_BUCKET_PREFIX` and/or `MAVEN_BUCKET_PREFIX` in `aws.sh` if you don't want to install to the root of the respective buckets -- just make sure it includes the leading `/` (no prefix is used by default).

 **Next, make sure you are now switched to Java 7.**